PDXostc/rvi_hvac_mobile/README.md

-# rvi_hvac_mobile
 RVI - HVAC integration

-This application provides a remote interface for the Tizen IVI RVI HVAC app.
+Provides a remote interface for the Tizen IVI RVI HVAC app.

 Use
 ===